-Requirements in Regulation 30 relating to permanent decommissioning include:
+Requirements in Part 6 of the UPSS Regulations relating to permanent decommissioning include:

-The storage system must be removed and disposed of in accordance with Australian Standard AS 4976 - The removal and disposal of underground petroleum storage tanks (AS 4976) or where the storage system cannot be removed safely without serious risk to the safety of people or adjoining infrastructure, the tanks can be decommissioned in-situ, in accordance with AS 4976, without being removed.
-Note - all lines, fill points etc still need to be removed even if the tank is decommissioned in-situ.
+Australian Standard AS 4976 - The removal and disposal of underground petroleum storage tanks (AS 4976) or where the storage system or a component of the storage system cannot be removed safely without serious risk to the safety of people or adjoining infrastructure, the tank/component can be decommissioned in-situ, in accordance with AS 4976, without being removed.
+Note - all other tanks/components which can be removed must be removed.

 An assessment must be conducted to determine whether petroleum has contaminated soil and groundwater in the vicinity of the storage system (i.e. has the system leaked into the environment and what level of contamination is present) and whether this contamination is likely to cause harm to the environment (including human health).

-The assessment must be conducted in accordance with the EPA Guideline UPSS2 - Underground Petroleum Storage Systems: Decommissioning Assessment - Sampling and Risk Assessment Requirements (see link under Related Documents).
+Underground Petroleum Storage Systems: Decommissioning Assessment - Sampling and Risk Assessment Requirements

 The decommissioning report must be written in accordance with the EPA Guideline

 Disposal of Soil and Liquid

-Please note that all tank/storage system contents and any soil or water contaminated with petroleum are likely to be controlled wastes and if they are a controlled waste they must be transported and disposed of or treated appropriately.
+- all tank/storage system contents and any soil or water contaminated with petroleum are likely to be controlled wastes and if they are a controlled waste they must be transported and disposed of or treated appropriately.

 - treatment includes land farming (both on and off site).